KamuelaFranco/deliveroo-sniper/README.md

-# deliveroo-open-alert
+# deliveroo-sniper
-Pings you when Deliveroo is ready
+Pings you when Deliveroo is ready.